Agnostic Learning of Arbitrary ReLU Activation under Gaussian Marginals: Omitted proofs from CSQ hardness ( )

-\textbf{When bias gets negative.} When $b$ is bounded from below, i.e., not too negative, the optimal ReLU $\sigma(\lrangle{x,v}+b)$ is \textit{linear} on a considerable portion of inputs.
-Intuitively, this shape should be easier to learn than the small wedge at the far end of the number line, which happens when $b$ is very negative.
-This intuition matches our findings: when $b$ is bounded from below, the problem can be solved efficiently by a combination of known algorithms~\cite{DiakonikolasKTZ22-agnostic-learning-unbiased-activations-GD, AwasthiTV-ICLR23-ReLUGD}.
-However, as $b\to -\infty$, a clear separation appears.
-Our CSQ hardness suggests that all previously effective variants of gradient descent -- on $L^2$ loss or surrogate loss, including those that involve regularization/projection -- would struggle to learn the set of \textit{all sufficiently negatively-biased ReLU neurons}.
+In all previous works where $b$ is not too negative, the optimal ReLU $\sigma(\lrangle{x,v}+b)$ is \textit{linear} on a considerable portion of inputs.
+Intuitively, this shape should be easier to learn than a small wedge at the far end of the number line, which happens when $b$ is very negative.
+Our results corroborate this intuition: we can apply previous algorithms when $b$ is bounded below, but as $b\to -\infty$, the CSQ hardness (\cref{thm:intro:CSQ}) takes effect and a specialized algorithm for this limit is needed.

-Our goal is hence to design an algorithm that works in the $b\to -\infty$ limit, which, combined with previous results, completely resolves the task of agnostically learning an arbitrary ReLU neuron up to constant-factor approximation.

-\textbf{Structural observations.} This regime comes with one benefit: we can now apply asymptotic analysis and make claims that hold \textit{when the optimal ReLU has sufficiently negative $b$}.
-To demonstrate this flavor of argument, we present some frequently used facts that hold as $b\to-\infty$: \begin{enumerate} \item Let $\Phi(b)$ be the standard Gaussian cdf. $\Phi$ decays extremely quickly as $b\to-\infty$: its value halves once we decrease $b$ by $O(1 / |b|)$ \bnote{additively?}. \item The optimal ReLU itself has very small $L^2$ norm: $\EE[\sigma(\lrangle{x,v}+b)^2] = \Theta(\Phi(b)/b^2)$. \item The optimal loss $\OPT$ is at least $\alpha$ times even smaller, $\OPT \leq O\left( \Phi(b) / \alpha b^2\right)$, otherwise the zero function $\bfzero$ would be an $\alpha$-approximation for $\OPT$. (\cref{lem:upper-bounding-OPT}) \item The additive error term $\eps$ must also satisfy $\eps \leq O(\Phi(b)/b^2)$, otherwise $\bfzero$ suffices to achieve loss $\eps$. (\cref{lem:upper-bounding-eps}) \end{enumerate}
+\textbf{Structural observations.} The $b\to -\infty$ regime comes with a benefit: we can now apply asymptotic analysis and make claims that hold \textit{when the optimal ReLU has sufficiently negative $b$}.
+Most importantly, we have the following two lemmas, which are proven in \cref{appendix:proof-prelims}:

-These facts also make use of several Gaussian integrals with well-behaved limits as $b\to-\infty$, listed in \cref{appendix:mills-ratio-and-related-lemmas}.
-The relation between $b$ and $\eps$ also justifies the assumption that we know $b$ beforehand, since an exhaustive search over all possible $b$'s take no more than $\poly(1/\eps)$ rounds.

-\textbf{Algorithmic results.} We propose Algorithm \ref{alg:full-alg}, which assumes access to population expectations over $\calD$.
-In our technical proofs we will account for finite-sample errors, and our formal algorithmic result is stated and proven in \cref{thm:complete-alg-result}.